Diwahars/flipkart-books-python-api/README.txt

 Steps to install

-If you use pip you can install by pip install Flipkart
+If you use pip you can install by sudo pip install Flipkart

 or